 Using the right tools can save you lots of time, money, and frustration no matter what type of design you intend to realize.
 The old adage “work smarter, not harder” definitely applies to printed circuit board design.
 Great PCB design software will provide the tools you need to work intelligently, instead of frustrating you with awkward features.

 Your choice in EDA software is subjective to your design needs.
 Most of the time it comes down to having the right tools for the job.
 To ensure that you are well equipped, we want to provide you with a comprehensive list of PCB design software tools.
 This is not a list of available software programs, but an explanation of what tools are on the market and how they can help you optimize your printed circuit boards.

-The right EDA software can definitely help, but when it comes to PCBs many great tools are virtually ignored because they’re not well known or are software add-ons.
+The right EDA software can definitely help, but when it comes to PCB schematic capture, thre many great tools are virtually ignored because they’re not well known or are software add-ons.
 These tools include things like: PDN analyzers, MCAD integration, interactive routing, multi-board support, and supply chain management.
-Each of these features has something to offer that can simplify your design process and save you time.
+Each of these features has something to offer that can simplify your circuit board design process and save you time.
 To get you up to speed, we’ve compiled a list of the best PCB design software tools that you should be on the lookout for.

 DC Power Analysis

 Power design might seem simple at first glance.
 Plug your integrated circuits (ICs) into their power plane or rail and watch them run, it’s that easy.
 While sometimes that is true, a sloppy DC power analysis, or IR drop analysis, can result in excessive currents in your traces or voltage drop across your board.
 This is why it’s better to be proactive and troubleshoot your board’s PDN in the design phase.
 Not convinced?
 Let’s look at why DC power analysis is becoming an essential step in printed circuit board design.